 Discourse is a site-specific music, community engagement and social change initiative led by Flutronix, that aims to engage communities across the country in conversation with one another, and to present their shared experiences in an evening-length performance.
-The impact of rapid political changes has many populations experiencing feelings of fear, uncertainty and frustration, resulting in a divided American nation.
-Discourse is an artistic response to the collective need to examine differing perspectives and ignite social change.
+The impact of rapid political changes has many populations experiencing feelings of fear, uncertainty and frustration, resulting in a divided America.
+Discourse is an artistic response to our collective need to examine interconnectivity.

 Southern Oral History Program